simonpacis/WriteLater/README.md

 At the same time i use Pandoc for my citations, which use the syntax [@Key Pages].

 So, I started work on Write Later.
-In your Markdown document, when there's something you want to Write Later, simply insert the replacement key [§Key Description (optionla)].
+In your Markdown document, when there's something you want to Write Later, simply insert the replacement key [§Key Description (optional)].

 When run through Write Later it creates a Markdown file for each replacement key.